olbrichattila/godbmigrator_cmd/README.md

 go run . report
 ```

-Adding new migratio and rollack file:
+Adding new migration and rollback file:
 ```
 go run . add <your custom message>
 ```